ritikZ18/scrum-board-simulator/README.md

 - Click on Populate Sprint Backlog  in Demo Panel.
 Select the stories from dropdown, click on Select.
 Select Sprint and move to Sprint backlog.
 - Click on View Sprint Backlog in Demo Panel.
 Click on Select sprint.

+# About the Use Case (Start Sprint Cycle)
+- The Start Sprint Cycle is not a part of the SBS document but it is placed to generate the outcomes of a simulation in a burndown chart form.

+How to test

+#### Switch Role
+- Click "Switch Role" -> Click "Scrum Master" -> Click "Switch Role" -

+#### Create New Simulation
+- Click "Create Simulation" -> Populate all fields -> Click "Create Simulation"

+#### Create Sprints
+- Click "Sprints" -> Populate fields -> Select the Simulation ID -> Reapeat to create Multiple Sprints.

+#### Populate Sprint Backlog
+- Check "Move User Story to Sprint" (Button: Populate Sprint Backlog)

+#### Start Simulation
+- Click "Start Simulation" -> Click "Update User Story Status" -> Update completed status and completion date for all user stories

+#### Stop Simulation

+- Click Stop Simulation -> View burndown chart in "stats" folder.

+**Note**:
+- Start and stop simulation will run one sprint cycle.
+To run each sprint cycle click start and stop simulation.
+- The date range for Sprint 1 will be set from today's date to sprint length.
+The start date of the next sprint will be one day after the previous sprint end date to sprint length.
+- If three sprints were run for a simulation three burndown chart will be created for each sprint.

 # Sprint 1
 # About the Use Case (SRS_UC_04)